-Since April 2007 the Home Office has collected additional data from police forces on offences involving knives and sharp instruments, where a sharp instrument is any object that pierces the skin (or in the case of a threat is capable of piercing the skin), e.g. a broken bottle.
+Since April 2007 the Home Office has collected additional data from police forces on offences involving knives and sharp instruments, where a sharp instrument is any object that pierces the skin (or in the case of a threat is capable of piercing the skin).
 Knives and sharp instruments are taken to be involved in an incident if they are used to stab or cut, or as a threat.
 Offence coverage is for the following selected offences; homicide, attempted murder, threats to kill, actual and grievous bodily harm, robbery, rape and sexual assaults.
 PSNI has compiled knife and sharp instrument data for each financial year since 2007/08 based on the definitions used by the Home Office.
+Figures have been revised to bring them into line with methodology changes in England and Wales, the main change made to the figures is the removal of 'broken bottle or glass' as a sharp instrument, see points to note on page 3 for further details.

-The figures behind these charts in this section can be found in the police recorded crime spreadsheet, (opens in a new window).
+The figures behind these charts in this section can be found in the Annual trends police recorded crime spreadsheet (opens in a new window).

-The number of selected violent and sexual offences involving knives and sharp instruments has shown a general downwards trend since 2007/08 and represents between 4 and 5 per cent of those selected offences.
-The highest level of 978 offences was recorded in 2009/10, with the lowest level of 693 recorded in 2020/21.
+The number of selected violent and sexual offences involving knives and sharp instruments has shown a general downwards trend since 2007/08 and represents between 3 and 4 per cent of those selected offences.
+The highest level of 845 offences was recorded in 2009/10, with the lowest level of 609 recorded in 2023/24.

-Figure 3.1 Profile of selected violent and sexual offences recorded by the police involving knives and sharp instruments by crime type in Northern Ireland, 2022/23
+Figure 3.1 Profile of selected violent and sexual offences recorded by the police involving knives and sharp instruments by crime type in Northern Ireland, 2023/24

-A sharp instrument is any object that pierces the skin (or in the case of a threat, is capable of piercing the skin), e.g. a broken bottle.
+A sharp instrument is any object that pierces the skin (or in the case of a threat, is capable of piercing the skin).
 The knife and sharp instrument figures presented here are based on weapon details taken from a live operational system and are therefore subject to change.

 Homicide includes murder, manslaughter, infanticide and corporate manslaughter.
-Actual bodily harm & grievous bodily harm includes 5D Assault with intent to cause serious harm and 8N Assault with injury.
-Rape & sexual assaults includes indecent assault on a male/female (classifications 17/20) and sexual assault on a male/female (classifications 17/17B/20A/20B), as well as 19A-19H Rape.
+Actual bodily harm & grievous bodily harm includes 5D Assault with intent to cause serious harm, 8N Assault with injury, 8S Assault with injury on a constable.
+Rape & sexual assaults includes indecent assault on a male/female (classifications 17/20) and sexual assault on a male/female (classifications 17A/17B/20A/20B), as well as 19A-19H Rape.